ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 In such a case, privacy violations could occur if the Presenter was to disclose information that does not relate to the subject key.

 Implementers SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and portions of the Target Environment for which it is authorized.
-In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the TbsPkixEvidence of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.
+In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the TbsEvidence of the request inside a Evidence signed with a certificate belonging to the Presenter.

 Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of the generated Evidence such that it is appropriate for the intended Verifier.